xvik/generator-lib-java/README.md

 Gitter badge is not generated automatically, because it's not required as other services and it's too easy to add at any time.
 Look it and decide if you need it.

+### Documentation

+You can use [gradle-mkdocs-plugin](https://github.com/xvik/gradle-mkdocs-plugin) for writing versioned project documentation (published on github pages).

 ### Project usage